 Committee Attendance.
-Students must plan in advance to ensure that all committee members can attend the examination for the date/time requested.
-Students must reserve the room through the appropriate physics department staff or ask for help to the graduate program coordinator.
+Students must plan to ensure that all committee members can attend the examination for the date/time requested.
+Students must reserve the room through the appropriate physics department staff or ask for help from the graduate program coordinator.